 - If animals will be shown, they may be removed for show purposes, but it is preferred that at least one animal be on constant display.

 - Animals must be on display for the full two days of the festival.
 Animals should be on display Saturday by 9 AM and remain on display until 3PM on Sunday.
 Animals may be put into display pens on Friday evening.

 - Animals must have health papers from a Veterinarian inspection within 90 days of the Festival for NJ residents; within 30 days the Festival for out-of-state residents.
+This year, all animals are required to have had rabies shots.
 Animals will be given a visual inspection at the time that they are unloaded.

 - Bedding will be provided but water and feed must be supplied by the owner or exhibitor.
 There will be additional pens provided for hay and feed storage in the area of the display.

 - Based on responses, we will try to place Scrapie program animals separate from non-Scrapie program animals but we do not have the facilities to guarantee separation by a pen or alley.
 You may provide and secure canvas or other materials to the inside of the pen to prevent physical contact.

 - Selection of exhibitor will take the following precedence should there be more than one exhibitor wishing to display the same breed: Festival Committee members, GSSB members, 4H, and then other fiber producers.

 - The Festival is not responsible for the safety of any animal or property housed within.
 It is the responsibility of the owner of the animals to provide for the care, feeding and safety of their animals.